 Millions of people have already fallen below the poverty line.
 In just a few months of Covid-19, extreme poverty went up for the first time in 20 years.

-Wealthy countries have had the means to intervene early to protect people and businesses, by pumping $9.8 trillion into their economies(opens in a new tab), the biggest chunk of the total of $11.7 trillion spent globally, to cope with the fallout from the pandemic.
+Wealthy countries had the means to intervene early to protect people and businesses.
+They pumped $9.8 trillion into their economies – the biggest chunk of the total of $11.7 trillion spent globally in 2020 – to cope with the fallout from the pandemic.
 But low- and middle-income countries have not been able to do the same.

 A report by Oxfam reviewed the government measures to support people through the pandemic in 126 low- and middle-income countries, including numerous kinds of benefits for those affected, and found that 97% of the support provided was inadequate to meet basic needs.

-The Access to COVID-19 Tools (ACT) Accelerator(opens in a new tab) is a global collaboration of health organisations, scientists, businesses, civil society, governments and philanthropies, including Wellcome, working together to get lifesaving tests, treatments and vaccines from the laboratory to the front line.
-An investment of $18.1 billion is still needed in 2021 to fund that work.
+The Access to Covid-19 Tools (ACT) Accelerator is a global collaboration of health organisations, scientists, businesses, civil society, governments and philanthropies, including Wellcome, working together to get lifesaving tests, treatments and vaccines from the laboratory to the front line.

 Without tangible solutions to stop the virus from spreading and treat those who fall ill, the pandemic will continue to steal lives and livelihoods.